Enjoy Better Hearing and Comprehensive Care.

 Apple, iPad, iPhone, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google LLC.

 *Smartphone-compatible hearing aids connect directly to iPhone®, iPad®, and iPod® Touch devices.
-Connectivity also available to many Android® phones with use of an accessory.
+Some TruHearing models connect to Android® phones directly.
+Connectivity also available to many Android phones with use of an accessory.
+TV streaming available through most TVs with use of an accessory.

 **Must be performed by a TruHearing in-network provider.
-Three follow-up visits must be used within one year after the date of initial purchase.
+Follow-up visits must be used within the first year after the date of initial purchase.